actions/setup-java/docs/switching-to-v2.md

 **General recommendation** — configure CI with the same distribution that is used on your local dev machine.

 ## Installing custom Java distribution from local file
-Since `distribution` input is required in V2, you should specify it as `jdkFile` to continue installing Java from local file
+Since the `distribution` input is required in V2, you should specify it using `jdkFile` to continue installing Java from a local file on the runner
 ```yaml
 steps:
 - run: |